hariom282538/graylog-content-pack-haproxy-json/README.md

 & stop
 local2.=notice -/var/log/haproxy/haproxy-status.log;GRAYLOGRFC5424
 & stop

-#if $syslogtag contains 'haproxy' and $msg contains 'stats' then ~
-#if $syslogtag contains 'haproxy' then @172.31.10.107:12211;GRAYLOGRFC5424
-#:syslogtag, contains, "haproxy" ~
 ```

 #### Extractors of HAProxy log input [import it if not created by content pack ~ haproxy-graylog-extractors.json]